ApolloX3/ApolloX3/README.md

 # Hello 👋
 ## My name is Michael Grueter
-### Computer Science Student at Keene State College

-I'm currently a student building a career in technology.
+I'm currently a CS student building a career in technology.
 My interests include agriculture, aerospace, and Humanitarian aid.

 - 🔭 I’m currently working on ...